 Celebrating the lives of those you have lost – because they are Ever in Our Hearts.

 These events include a short discussion about grieving and time to share special memories and pictures of your pet.
-We light candles and take a moment of silence in remembrance of your pet and all the pets that have passed on.
 Our focus is on celebrating the memory of our lost pets and the joy, lessons and love we gained by knowing them.
-Each person attending the meeting will receive a candle and holder in memory of their pet or pets (if you have already received your candle and holder please bring it to the event if you plan on attending).
 All family and friends are welcome to attend.
 The event is appropriate for some children- we leave this to your discretion.
 You do not need to be a client of Martensville Veterinary Hospital to attend, and there is no charge for attending.

 Annual Wreath-building Workshop

-Del M. (Martensville, Dec.
-2014) – “The candle ceremony was very nice and sharing photos and stories.
+Del M. (Martensville) – “The candle ceremony was very nice and sharing photos and stories.
 Alyssa was so very welcoming.
 I have already shared the provided handouts with two friends.
 I: was feeling embarrassed about going, didn’t have time to go and was scared to go.
 I left: glad I made the time to go, feeling light and happy and wanting to come again.”